murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/Getting Started.md

-# Day 1 - Getting Started with CISSP
+# Getting Started with CISSP

 ## Introduction

-## Topic Covered
   - What is CISSP certification
   - Who should take this exam?
   - Benefits of CISSP in the Industry